ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

 .. note::

-    People refer to a AND gate followed by a NOT as a NAND (Not-AND).
+    People refer to an AND gate followed by a NOT as a NAND (Not-AND).
 That combination negates what the AND gate produces, producing the exact opposite - a NAND combo will produce an answer of 0 when both inputs are on and 1 in every other case.
 Similarly, a NOR is an OR followed by a NOT and an XNOR (or ENOR) is a NOT after an XOR.
 You are not responsible for memorizing the truth tables for these gates, but if you happen to see them, now you know what they are.

 .. pseudo_h4:: Self Check